Shubhu2603/Python_Codes/README.md

 ## Usage

 Each Python file can be run independently.
-To execute a script, use the following command in your terminal:
+To execute a script, use the following command in your terminal:<br>
+`python filename.py`<br>
 Replace `filename.py` with the name of the script you want to run.

 ## Contributing